Pheoxy/linux_install/archlinux_install.md

 PS1='\[\033[38;5;10m\]\u@\h\[$(tput sgr0)\]\[\033[38;5;15m\]:[\W]: \\$ \[$(tput sgr0)\]'
 And add to the bottom
 if [ -f /usr/bin/screenfetch ]; then screenfetch; fi
+"CTRL-O" then "ENTER" to save
+"CTRL-X" to exit nano editor

 Install "htop for terminal process information: sudo pacman -S htop